larsbirger/Parts/README.md

 # Parts
-parts i used and have experience with
+logging parts i have tried and my experiences with them.